Wonderful service from start to finish.

 A midwife has succeeded in claiming she is entitled to 50% of the £1 million home she had shared with her CEO ex-partner after a High Court Judge agreed that he had promised her half of the property during a conversation in a pub 13 years ago.
-Sarah Pennicott, Family Solicitor in Portsmouth, reviews the case here and advises how you can possibly avoid the same situation through a Declaration of Trust or Cohabitation Agreement.
+Sam Miles, Family Partner, reviews the case here and advises how you can possibly avoid the same situation through a Declaration of Trust or Cohabitation Agreement.

 Ms Chipperfield and Mr Horn lived together for over 15 years.
 They had two children together but never married.
 In 2006, the couple moved to a new property in Lymington worth £740,000, paying a deposit of £280,000.
 Only £39,000 of that was contributed by Ms Chipperfield.

 After they split in 2016, Mr Horn sued Ms Chipperfield claiming most of their house belonged to him, despite it being in joint names.
 Ms Chipperfield explained to the Court that it was always their intention that the house was owned jointly.

 Ms Chipperfield referred to a conversation 13 years before, when Mr Horn said “well, that’s it Chip, we are now 50/50 owners – but that means you owe half the debt as well”.
 Whilst Mr Horn agreed that this conversation had taken place he insisted that it did not mean the house should be shared equally; that “the words were not to be treated as meaning what they said literally”.